seilanhiep/data/kh/source_data/wildlife_conservation_society/eastern_plains/seima_protected_forest_zone_metadata.md

 There are no known issues with completeness.

 Processes

-Data were provided to Open Development Cambodia directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in ERSI Shapefile format.
-The data were exported to geoJSON and shapefile format.
+Data were provided to Open Development Cambodia directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in ESRI Shapefile format.
+The coordinate reference system was changed from WGS 84 Zone 48 N to WGS 84 and the data was exported in both ESRI Shapefile and geoJSON formats.

 Sources

 Save Cambodia's Wildlife.
 "Biodiversity."
 Atlas of Cambodia: maps on socio-economic development and environment.
 Second ed.
 Phnom Penh, 2014.
 30-31.
 Print.

+Wildlife Conservation Society.
+2013.

 Contact